a0m0rajab/awesome-open-companies/README.md

 - Management: Is their mangament and hiring style clear? how they work?
 - Open source: How do they support open source is there content about it?
 - Investors: The investors list that supported the company.
+- Entry: what do they provide for the entry level programmer?
 - Other: For other information that we got from the companies.

 ## The list: